smandekar1/P5/README.md

 # Login instructions
 At the terminal, use the command ssh -i ~/.ssh/udacity_key.rsa grader@52.11.229.28 -p2200

-# Software used for this project and configuration changes
+# Software used for this project, installations and configuration changes
 UFW was enabled and configuration was changed per project instructions
 Time Zone via tzdata was changed per requirements
 Apache2 web server was installed